mbarbosa30/BoostYield/design_guidelines.md

-# Boost Design Guidelines
+# Relay Boost Design Guidelines

 ## Brand Narrative
 **"From Survival to Thriving – The People's Yield Revolution"**

-Boost is a movement, not just an app.
+Relay Boost is a movement, not just an app.
 In 2025, billions remain unbanked or battle hyperinflation in Argentina, Nigeria, Venezuela.
 Traditional finance has failed the masses.
 Crypto promised freedom, but DeFi became a playground for the tech-savvy elite with complicated interfaces and hidden risks.

-Boost democratizes DeFi's best-kept secrets through radical simplicity and superior yields.
+Relay Boost democratizes DeFi's best-kept secrets through radical simplicity and superior yields.
 It's a shield against economic chaos for everyday survivors, rocket fuel for bold risk-takers, and a bridge to impact for everyone.

 ### Core Personas
 - **Maria in Buenos Aires**: Deposits $500 USDC, beats 100% inflation with 12% APY, sends 25% of yield to local school fund